pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ## Blog page routing/display

-With the libraries installed, I add the page to handle routes to a blog post.
-To do this, I make use of [dynamic route segments](https://nextjs.org/docs/routing/introduction#dynamic-route-segments).
-Essentially, this feature allows me to build all pages that reside under the /blogs/* segment at build time.
+I can add the file to handle routes to a blog post with the libraries now installed.
+To do this, I use [dynamic route segments](https://nextjs.org/docs/routing/introduction#dynamic-route-segments).
+Essentially, this feature allows me to inform Next.js about all the pages that will reside under the /blogs/* segment.
 Note: As this is a static website, I'm not capturing the route.
-I'm building out the known pages under this route dynamically.
-It may help to think of it as building a page per blog post - even though under the hood it's optimised as you would expect.
+I'm dynamically building out the known pages under this route at build time.

 First, I add the specially named file `[slug].tsx` under the folder `blog` in the `pages` directory.

 ### Page component

 A blog page will be a new React component, so I define that first.
-I start by defining my prop type.
+I start by describing my prop type.

 ```ts
 interface IBlogPostProps {